Rational social distancing in epidemics with uncertain vaccination timing: Conclusion and discussion

 \section{Conclusion and discussion}

 Here, we have shown how the expectation of a future vaccination event influences social distancing behaviour in an epidemic.
 The earlier the vaccination is expected to happen and the more precisely the timing of the vaccination is known, the stronger the incentive to socially distance.
-In particular, the equilibrium social distancing only meaningfully deviates from the no-vaccination equilibrium behaviour if the vaccine is expected to arrive before the epidemic would have run its course under equilibrium social distancing.
+In particular, the equilibrium social distancing only meaningfully deviates from the no-vaccination equilibrium behaviour if the vaccine is expected with a high probability to arrive before the epidemic would have run its course under equilibrium social distancing.

 As for the interpretation of our work in relation to previous works: In the special case of sharp vaccination timing, our results qualitatively reproduced the equilibrium results reported in \cite{Reluga2010,Makris2020}.
-It had previously been reported for a scenario with uncertain vaccination arrival times that there would be little equilibrium behavioural modification \cite{Eichenbaum2021}.
-This can be explained as follows: the vaccination probability distribution is modeled such that the vaccination arrival is equally likely for all times, resulting in severe uncertainty about the arrival time.
+It had previously been reported for a scenario with uncertain vaccination arrival that there would be little equilibrium behavioural modification \cite{Eichenbaum2021}.
+We believe that this can be explained as follows: the vaccination probability distribution in that work is modeled such that the vaccination arrival is equally likely for all times, resulting in severe uncertainty about the arrival time.
 In addition, the expected vaccination arrival time corresponds to the end of the epidemic under no-vaccination equilibrium social distancing.
-For that situation we also find very little additional social distancing.
-(They do find that vaccination affects influences government policy, an effect which we do not study here.)
+For such a situation we also find little additional social distancing as compared to the no vaccination equilibrium.
+(The authors do find that vaccination influences government policy.)

 Finally, we have demonstrated that if the vaccination time is exponentially distributed, it can be absorbed into an exponential discounting term with the time scale given by the expected vaccination time and can be interpreted as such.
 In general, we propose that any uncertainty in the vaccination time be interpreted as a form of generalised discounting.